Inside: Want to go on a nature study with your grandkids? Here are 8 fun activities to bring nature to life in your backyard!

 - Glue

-- Encourage them to create a very colorful rainbow using the collage materials you supply
+- Create a colorful rainbow using the collage materials

 - Tell them to think about what rainbows look like; why they are so colorful and try to make their rainbow fun and colorful, too